benjamindraper1996/CI_PP2_FoxPhotography/README.md

 11. As the company owner, I want the users to be able to contact us easily.
 12. As the company owner, I want the website to act in a responsive manner on all devices.
 13. As the company owner, I want users to get redirected to a custom 404 error page if they type in a wrong link into their browser.
+14. As the business owner, I would like to incorporate a small game that utilises the work the business has produced.
-14. As the business owner, I would like users to have easy access to social media links.
+15. As the business owner, I would like users to have easy access to social media links.

 ## Design